 - Make travel arrangements.
 Columbia has a regional airport with limited services.
 The closest major airports are in St. Louis and Kansas City.
 For details, see the information about getting to Columbia.

-- Secure temporary housing in Columbia, if necessary.
+- Secure temporary housing in Columbia in advance, if necessary.
+J-1 scholars are not eligible for on-campus housing.
 For details about hotels and short-term housing options, see the information about housing.

 - Review the list of documents to submit and what to expect at the port of entry on the Customs and Border Protection website.